 I’m an associate professor at Texas A&M University.
-My work focuses on the relations between sound (from radio broadcasting to gunshots), law, technology, and politics.
+My work focuses on the relations between sound/hearing, law, modern statecraft, and technology.

 My first book, Sound-Politics in São Paulo (Oxford University Press, 2019), provides a sociological and ethnographic approach to environmental noise in Latin America’s largest city.